kudobuilder/operators/repository/cowsay/README.md

           kind: ConfigMap
           key: indexHtml
 ```
-- Launched an nginx webserver with it
+- Launches an nginx webserver with it

 ```